remememe/Live-Wallpaper/README.md

 ## Features
 - **Supports videos (MP4, WebM), GIFs, and images** — use your own files or choose from built-in templates
 - **Wallpaper history** — easily switch back to previously used wallpapers
+- **Full-resolution wallpapers** — allows you to use images in their original size without downscaling
 - **Customizable effects:**
   - Opacity (0–80%)
   - Blur (0–20px)
-  - Brightness and contrast
+  - Brightness
   - Adjustable playback speed *(videos only)*
 - **Low CPU usage** — optimized for smooth performance